JamesMitofsky/moho-events/README.md

 - As a server, I want to quickly access specific information about events from my phone so that I can provide the best service to my guests.
 - As an event administrator, I want a clear flow for submitting and distributing event information.

+## 🚸 Code Challenge Limitations

+Some of these improvements are related to the nature of this code challenge.
+Here are a few of the limitations I created for myself or considered as implied:

+- I elected to avoid using libraries like [react-storage-hooks](https://www.npmjs.com/package/react-storage-hooks) to solve the local-storage / useState challenges because I assumed this difficulty was deliberately included to be solved manually.
+- Although local storage and a cloud database could have co-existed beneficially, I wanted to prioritize my local storage in the time devoted to this task.
+In a team context, a database connection will be critical for the smooth functioning of an event management platform like this one.

 ## 🚀 Next Steps / Improvements

 ### Priorities